urbica/react-map-gl/docs/props.md

 ## longitude

+The longitude of the center of the popup.

+## longitude

 The longitude of the center of the marker.

 ## latitude

 The latitude of the center of the map.

+## latitude

+The latitude of the center of the popup.

 ## latitude